 - Pre-emergents do NOT kill current weeds in your lawn.
 They only prevent weeds from germinating.

 - Pre-emergent weed products should be applied each fall and spring season.
 Because we have both cool-weather weeds (the weeds that you see in your lawn in February and March) and warm-weather weeds (the ones you see summer into fall), we have to be diligent about being ahead of the game with our prevention.
-Fall pre-emergent application is generally applied at the end of August through early and mid September (after the first real September rain is ideal), and Spring pre-emergent is generally applied at the end of February into early March.
+Spring pre-emergent is generally applied at the end of February into early March (after the first or second good spring rain).
+Fall pre-emergent is generally applied at the end of August through early and mid September (after the first real September rain is ideal).

 - You MUST read the instructions on the pre-emergent product label.
 Get to know how to calibrate your spreader, calculate the area you need to apply the product, see if the product needs any subsequent applications and follow up in a timely manner if so.